Clasificación: Immunomudulatory Agent

 Severe allergic or skin reactions can occur with this medication.
 Call your healthcare provider or go to the emergency room if you experience symptoms of an allergic reaction, including: swelling of the lips, mouth, tongue or throat, or have difficulty breathing.
 Notify your care team if you develop any skin rash.

-Pomalidomide can increase the risk of blood clots, stroke and heart attack.
-If you experience symptoms of these problems, you should contact your healthcare provider immediately or go to an emergency room.
+- Blood Clots, Stroke and Heart Attack: Pomalidomide can increase the risk of blood clots, stroke and heart attack.
 Symptoms can include: swelling, redness or pain in an extremity, chest pain or pressure, pain in your arm, back, neck or jaw, shortness of breath, numbness or weakness on one side of the body, trouble talking, confusion or mental status changes.
-Let your care team know if you have a history of previous blood clots, as you may require preventive medication.
+If you experience any of these symptoms, you should contact your oncology care team immediately or go to an emergency room.

 As discussed above, exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
 Women should not become pregnant for four weeks prior to starting treatment, during treatment or for four weeks after treatment is complete.
 A woman should use two forms of birth control during this time period.
 Men should not father a child during treatment or for four weeks after treatment is complete.
 A man should use a condom during sexual contact during this time period even if he has had a vasectomy.
 Report pregnancy any suspected to your provider immediately.
 Do not breastfeed while taking this medication.